david-a-parry/vase/README.md

 if following the instructions below.
 You may also wish to install biopython, which is required if you want to write directly to bgzipped output.

-To install the vase script to $HOME/.local/bin first clone this repository:
+To install the vase script to $HOME/.local/bin the simplest way is to use pip:

+    pip3 install git+git://github.com/gantzgraf/vase.git --user

+To install system-wide remove the --user flag and ensure you have root priveleges (e.g. using sudo).

+Alternatively, you may first clone this repository:

     git clone https://github.com/gantzgraf/vase.git